Mike Dunleavy (politician): Environment

+Energy and natural resources

-In September 2020, Dunleavy expressed support for renewable energy ideas: "I know there’s a view on the part of some that a Republican governor that is supportive of Alaska’s resource extraction industries, including those around fossil fuels, would not want anything to do with renewables” and "It makes total sense to explore pumped hydro, using wind as a main source of energy and the reservoir as the batteries."
+In September 2020, Dunleavy expressed support for renewable energy ideas: "I know there's a view on the part of some that a Republican governor that is supportive of Alaska's resource extraction industries, including those around fossil fuels, would not want anything to do with renewables" and "It makes total sense to explore pumped hydro, using wind as a main source of energy and the reservoir as the batteries."

-In February 2022, Dunleavy denounced the Biden Administration's request for suspension of the Ambler Road Project: "The Biden Administration has opened yet another front in its war on Alaska.
+In February 2022, Dunleavy denounced the Biden administration's request for suspension of the Ambler Road Project: "The Biden Administration has opened yet another front in its war on Alaska.
 You would think President Biden would want to improve access to American sources of copper and other strategic minerals that are needed in our combined efforts to increase renewables.
 Instead, actions like this only serve to push development to Third World nations that don't have the environmental ethic that Alaskans have.
 This pendulum swing away from the last federal administration's approval disregards extensive environmental studies and widespread social engagement while creating instability in long-term investment."

 Dunleavy has encouraged the United States Environmental Protection Agency to approve the permit for Pebble Mine, which other Alaska politicians oppose because it would threaten the fishery of Bristol Bay.

+Alaska Sustainable Energy Conference

+In May 2022, Dunleavy sponsored the first annual Alaska Sustainable Energy Conference in Anchorage.
+Over 80 speakers, including policymakers and experts, discussed strategies to harness Alaska's renewable energy resources and achieve energy independence.
+Over 500 people attended.
+On the conference's first day, Dunleavy signed into law a nuclear microreactor bill intended to create low-cost, reliable power for communities, remote villages, and resource development projects, and reduce reliance on volatile energy sources.

+Carbon offset markets

+In 2023, Dunleavy introduced a legislative package to diversify Alaska's revenue through carbon markets alongside existing oil and gas revenues and the Alaska Permanent Fund.
+The legislation, signed into law on May 23, established rules for storing carbon dioxide underground and initiated a carbon offsets program.
+This initiative aimed to complement existing industries, not replace them.

+"This bill specifically creates new authorities for State agencies to license, lease, and administer the State's pore space for geological storage; administer pipeline infrastructure for transportation of captured carbon to geological storage facilities and administer injection wells and carbon storage facilities; and protect correlative rights of all subsurface owners."